jsambrook/common-sense/_posts/2024-05-11-make-your-todos-visible.md

 wheels, there is a lot of smoke and flames from the tractor's exhaust, and eventually the driver of the tractor has no choice but to give up.

+Click on the image for some spectacular failed tractor pull runs:

 [![Tractor pull fails](http://img.youtube.com/vi/728EEeKgFjo/0.jpg)](http://www.youtube.com/watch?v=728EEeKgFjo "Tractor Pull Fails")

 So bottom line, it's important to make sure that your workload over